wiany11/intelligent_robotics__lqr_wip/README.md

 $ pip install slycot
 $ pip install control
 ```
-If you have some trouble installing `slycot` you may find useful informatio at [Slycot](https://github.com/jgoppert/Slycot).
+If you have some trouble installing `slycot` you may find useful informatio at [Slycot GitHub page](https://github.com/jgoppert/Slycot).
 There are alternatives to install the package.
 (I used `conda`.)
-Also, you can find more information about `python-control` at [here](http://python-control.readthedocs.io/en/latest/intro.html).
+Also, you can find more information about `python-control` at [Python Control Systems Library](http://python-control.readthedocs.io/en/latest/intro.html).

 ### Run

 ```
 $ python view/sim.py
 ```

+### Demo